spectralDNS/spectralDNS/README.md

 -----------
 spectralDNS is installed by cloning or forking the repository and then with regular python distutils

-    python setup.py install --prefix="path used for installation, that is on the PYTHONPATH"
+    python setup.py install --prefix="path used for installation.
+Must be on the PYTHONPATH"

 or in-place using